The 25 Most Dangerous Cities for Drivers [+Car Theft Rates]

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Driving is a way of life for most Americans.
-Data from the U.S. Census Bureau shows that there are more than 120 million vehicles used for commuting, and research conducted by Gallup found that 83 percent of adults drive at least several times per week.
+Data from the U.S. Census Bureau shows that there are more than 120 million vehicles used for commuting, and research has found that 83% of adults drive at least several times per week.
 Even though driving is one of the most popular modes of transportation, it’s not without risk.

 Research from the National Highway Traffic Safety Administration (NHTSA) shows that in 2017, driving was responsible for 37,133 fatalities.
 Adjusted for population, that’s 11.4 driving fatalities for every 100,000 people in the U.S.